back to the MAIN INDEX

 Instead the Aqua Claudia and the even richer Anio Novus shared the same main outlet, located very close to Porta Praenestina, although the last remains of their castellum disappeared in the late 1800s.

-the Arcus Neroniani, or Arcus Caelimontani, at its origin (left) and further west, between two houses
+the Arcus Neroniani, or Arcus Caelimontani, springing from the Aqua Claudia (left) and 200 metres further west, along via Statilia (with some modern integration)

 Before reaching its main outlet, also the Aqua Claudia gave off a large branch that emperor Nero had originally built for his Golden House, whence its old name Arcus Neroniani, "arches of the Neros" (Nero was a family name of the gens Claudia).